Travel, experience, conserve with

 2. Day 2: Arrive Kota Kinabalu

-This morning you will be transferred to Kinabalu National Park, arriving in time for lunch.
-Once you have checked in you can choose from the various activities and walks.
+This morning you're transferred to Mount Kinabalu National Park, a drive of around 90 kilometres, taking roughly two hours.
+You arrive in time for lunch.
+Once you've checked into your accommodation, you can choose from various activities and walks in the park to admire the tremendous flora and fauna.

 Accommodation: Hill Lodge, 1-night